pressacceptcom/Typer/README.md

 Inner classes in this system will return the string version of their base class if they don't inherit from another script, otherwise they'll return a script path, like other objects.
 You can customize the inner classes value that's returned for its type by using a custom property with an identifier equivalent to STR_CUSTOM_CLASS (__class_name)

+### New in version 2

+I've now included an ObjectInfo module/class which will gather constant, method, property, and signal information for any given object or script using either static functions or a stateful object-oriented wrapper utilizing those static functions.

+I've also added get_type_inheritance and get_type_methods (and get_type_method_names) to Typer.
+These return the inheritance path of each object (with or without built-in classes), and a given type's methods respectively.

+### Installation

 Typer expects to be installed at:

 - res://addons/PressAccept/Typer/